animo/siera-cli/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Describe your new idea or enhancement**

 A clear and concise description of what you want to happen.
+Add details about your project context if applicable.